 The key features of these two programs were similar to iCARE-2:

 From FELCARES to iCARE-2 a number of new features have been introduced, in order to improve the researchers' employment and working conditions, provide them with more comprehensive training and networking opportunities, and enhance their competitiveness in the job market.

 30 fellowships were awarded within this program: 19 Outgoing, 6 Incoming, 5 Reintegration.
 For this program the success rate, calculated as n. awarded fellowships/n. submitted proposals, was 35%.

 30 fellowships were awarded within this program: 16 Outgoing, 4 Incoming, 10 Reintegration.
 A complete list of awardees is available here.
-This program will end in September 2018.
+This program ended in September 2018.
 Due to the increased number of applications compared to FELCARES, the success rate of this program was 24%.